silviot/edx-platform-wiki/Sites-powered-by-Open-edX.md

 * [Dimagi Academy](http://academy.dimagi.com)
 * [Naor Learning](http://www.naorlearning.org) - Online Jewish education for anyone, anywhere.
 * [NoticeAbility] (http://workshop.noticeability.org/) - A nonprofit organization empowering students with dyslexia and providing tools to the adults who support them.
+* [IITBombayX] (https://iitbombayx.in) - IITBombayX is the online eXtension educational service of IIT Bombay.
+The IITBombayX website was launched on 26 January 2015, with a platform built on top of Open edX, it offers Massive Open Online Courses (MOOCs) to Indian learners.
+IITBombayX is also used to train college teachers in select subjects, empowering them to become experts in discussing, problem­-solving, and mentoring.
+IITBombayX has enhanced the Open edX platform to accommodate additional functionalities required by the partnering institutions.
+The platform offers courses for vocational training as well.
+So far, IITBombayX has offered 36 courses to over 110,000 learners.

 ## French
 * [FUN - France Université Numérique](https://www.france-universite-numerique-mooc.fr/) - courses from French higher education institutions.